 Martech enablement series: Part 2 — The race team analogy

-In the second installment of a 9-part series, contributor Peter Ladka discusses how to create a 'race team,' develop a strategy, build and maintain the race car (your martech stack) and run the races (execute your strategy).
+In the second installment of a nine-part series, contributor Peter Ladka discusses how to create a "race team," develop a strategy, build and maintain the race car (your martech stack) and run the races (execute your strategy).

 Welcome to Part 2 of: “A Nine-Part Practical Guide to Martech Enablement.”
 This guide is focused on outlining a process to building a data- and technology-driven marketing organization within your company.

 In Part 1 of this guide, I outlined the process of taking full advantage of marketing technology.
 This is called “martech enablement.”

 The process of bringing marketing and technology together to create the team, define the strategy, identify, implement and integrate the tools and execute the strategy that enables an organization to engage most effectively with their customer.
 Ultimately, it’s getting the right information at the right time into the hands of marketers so they can effectively engage their customers to build brand, market products and services and assist the sales organization.

 Additionally, in Part 1, I shared how executing martech is analogous to driving a car — but as I noted, just driving isn’t satisfactory for your marketing organization.
 You must be prepared to race — and race continually — to provide your company with the competitive advantage necessary to win.

 In this post, we’ll lay out a road map of what you can expect in this guide by introducing you to the “Race Team Analogy” and showing you its parallels within your marketing organization.